What the study found

-Why the authors say this matters: The authors conclude that their findings provide empirical evidence supporting Taiwan's adoption of AQHI for risk communication and for protecting vulnerable populations.
+The authors conclude that AQHI is a more sensitive short-term, health-relevant metric than AQI under pandemic-altered activity patterns.
+They say the findings provide empirical evidence supporting Taiwan's adoption of AQHI for risk communication and for protecting vulnerable populations.

-What worked and what didn't: During pandemic restrictions, total water-soluble ion concentrations increased, largely because non-sea-salt sulfate rose in the industrial area.
-PAH concentrations declined during lockdowns but rebounded in the warm season after the pandemic, reaching about two to three times pandemic-stage levels; source analyses pointed to traffic-related emissions, especially diesel exhaust, as the dominant PAH source.
-High-risk AQHI levels (7 or above) were associated with increased respiratory and cardiovascular morbidity, while PM2.5 and NO2 showed acute and persistent risks and O3 showed delayed inverse statistical associations.
+During pandemic restrictions, total water-soluble ion concentrations increased, largely because non–sea-salt sulfate rose in the industrial area.
+PAH concentrations declined during lockdowns but later rebounded in the warm season after the pandemic, reaching about two to three times pandemic-stage levels; source analysis pointed to traffic-related emissions, especially diesel exhaust, as the main PAH contributor.
+High-risk AQHI levels (7 or above) were associated with increased respiratory and cardiovascular morbidity, while lag analysis showed acute and persistent risks from PM2.5 and NO2 and delayed inverse statistical associations for O3.

 Key points